gokselkoksal/Hyper/README.md

 ### What is Hyper? 🧱

 Hyper is a network abstraction layer powered by Alamofire.
 It provides convenience helpers to...
-* create HTTP clients and define endpoints 📚
+* create HTTP clients and define endpoints using structured concurrency 📚
 * provide stubbed responses to HTTP requests 🧪

 ## Basic Usage